Hi! The English site is only a beta for now and still has many errors (especially in names and locations).

 What's ahead for Hagaborg?
 In the operational plan, you'll find, among other things, the school's internal and external evaluations for the last year, an improvement plan, the preschool calendar, and much more.

-When does Hagaborg have teacher workdays?
+When does Hagaborg have professional development days?
 In the preschool calendar, you'll find information about days off and various other details.

 We are all in this together, and as the proverb goes it takes a village to raise a child.
 Reykjavík City preschools make targeted efforts to consult with and increase parent involvement in preschool activities.
 All Reykjavík City preschools have parent associations and parent councils.